How To Remove Mould Spores From The Air

 - Know when to call in the professionals

-- Get in touch today
+- Get in touch

-However, there are other strains – such as standard black mould – that are incredibly hazardous to human health and can actually lead to a range of respiratory issues, even among the healthiest of people.
+However, there are other strains – such as standard black mould – that are incredibly hazardous to human health and can lead to a range of respiratory issues, even among the healthiest of people.

-It can take anywhere between 20-50 hours after the mould spores have landed on a damp or wet area for the infestation to start and the mould strain to become hazardous.
+It can take anywhere between 20-50 hours after the mould spores have landed on a damp area for the infestation to start and the mould strain to become hazardous.
 This fungus thrives on moisture and can rapidly reproduce through lightweight, tiny spores that travel through the air.

 How long do mould spores stay in the air?

-Mould spores remain airborne for an indefinite period of time.
-It’s important to recognise that if a damp spot is present and unattended for longer than 24 hours, there is a high possibility that mould could fester and airborne spores begin congregating throughout the premises.
+Mould spores are forever floating in the air searching for organic materials to decompose.
+They remain airborne for an indefinite period.
+It is important to recognise that if a damp spot is present and unattended for longer than 24 hours, there is a high possibility that mould could fester and airborne spores might begin congregating throughout the premises.

 Do air purifiers remove mould spores?

 Air purifiers have been proven to significantly help the removal of spores within the air.
-But while they are used on festering mould within your property, the device itself will not treat the leading cause of the fungus.
+However, the device itself will not treat the leading cause of the fungus.
+An air purifier draws the air into its filters and captures tiny airborne particles such as smoke, dust and mould spores.

-Once you have found the leading cause of mould within your apartment, it’s advised that you use an air purifier to filter out harmful mould spores that need a little more nudging to leave the environment.
-However, this technology should only be used at the end of the mould remediation process for maximum and long-term effect.
+Clean air is then circulated throughout the room, leaving the air feeling drier and more hygienic.
+It is advised that you use an air purifier to filter out harmful mould spores and prevent growth.
+However, this technology should only be used at the end of the mould remediation process for maximum and long-term effects.

-In our mould remediation we use High-Efficiency Particulate Air (HEPA) filters, a leading industry technology for treating mould spores.
-Depending on the size of the property or room affected, the treatment may only take a day
+If humidity levels are controlled within your home, it could significantly reduce the chances of mould forming.
+You could use a dehumidifier, which is a leading industry technology for reducing humidity.
+Depending on the size of the property or room affected, the treatment may only take a day.

-One of the most simple ways to lessen the chances of mould spores taking over your house is to physically direct them to an exit in your apartment.
+One of the most simple ways to lessen the chances of mould spores taking over your house is to physically direct them to an exit in your property.
+Leaving a back door or window open can increase the property’s airflow, allowing the spores to disperse into the atmosphere.

 Utilise ventilation appliances

-If you have any ventilation appliances built into your apartment, we would encourage you to turn them on to maximum capacity for a couple of days.
+If you have any ventilation appliances built into your property, we would encourage you to turn them on to maximum capacity for a couple of days.
 This will increase the chances of removing all highly concentrated air spores within your home.
+You should also stay out of the premises for as long as possible to limit the possibility of you breathing in any spores.

+When you begin cleaning your house, make sure you have the correct personal protective equipment on.
 Otherwise, you could become ill through inhaling too many chemicals from both the products being used and the invisible toxic particles present in the air.

 Cleaning your furniture and carpets regularly